Chipped Tooth Towson, MD

 • If you grind your teeth at night, invest in a night guard

-• Try to avoid overly acid foods that can break down tooth enamel
+• Try to avoid overly acid foods that can break down your tooth enamel